Pune · serving all India Mon–Fri, 9:30–18:30 IST

 Clear notice

-Give Data Principals a clear, itemised notice of what data is collected, why, and how it'll be used — before collection.
+Give Data Principals a clear, itemised notice of what data is collected, why, and how — before collection.

 Purpose limitation